KadoBOT/80s-retrowave/README.md

 # 80s retrowave color scheme for Windows terminal
 ## Profile Configuration
 Add the extra options below to your `profile.defaults` or to a specific terminal profile.
-You can download the gif [here](./BraveOptimalBaleenwhale-size_restricted.gif)) and you can change the `fontFace` to whatever you like.
+You can download the gif [here](./BraveOptimalBaleenwhale-size_restricted.gif).
+Set the `fontFace` to whatever you like.
 ```json
 {
     "useAcrylic": true,